PandasThumb/pandasthumb.github.io/_posts/2017/2017-05-24-trumps-2018-science-budget.md

 National Nuclear Security Administration – up 7.7&nbsp;%

-&#42; The figure 109&nbsp;% is correct and has something to do with prior year balances.
+&#42; The figure 109&nbsp;% is correct and has something to do with prior year balances.</blockquote>

 In dollars, as opposed to percentage, according to FYI, the largest hit is to NIH, which will lose approximately $7.4 billion compared with the FY17 budget.
 NNSA, by contrast, gains about $1 billion.